LinhQuach13/Practice/README.md

 ---

 ### <a name="py"></a> 1.
 Python Challenges
-The challenges below are in the Language Python.
+The challenges below are in the Programming Language Python.
 <br>
 <br>